mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Information-Schema.md

 ## Services

-The /services URI returns the data regarding the services defined within the configuration of MaxScale.
+The /services URI returns the data regarding the services defined within the configuration of MariaDB MaxScale.
 Two counters are returned, the current number of sessions attached to this service and the total number connected since the service started.

 ```
 $ curl http://maxscale.mariadb.com:8003/services